kas21e6/satoshi-piggy-bank/README.md

 For this step, you'll need some knowledge of the Raspberry Pi terminal app.
 This [YouTube video tutorial](https://www.youtube.com/watch?v=UW3UxK4Tiqg) may be a good introduction.

-Launch the terminal app in your Pi and start following the below sections
+Launch the terminal app on your Pi and follow the instructions below

 ### Update Pi and Python libraries

-Enter the commands that you see in the ["Update Your Pi and Python" in this page](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi#update-your-pi-and-python-3-4).
+Enter the commands that you see in the _**"Update Your Pi and Python"**_ section of [this page](https://learn.adafruit.com/circuitpython-on-raspberrypi-linux/installing-circuitpython-on-raspberry-pi#update-your-pi-and-python-3-4).

 ### Enable the I2C thingamajig

-For the tiny screen and Pi to be able to talk to each other, you need this I2C thing enabled.
+For the tiny screen and Pi to be able to talk to each other, you need the I2C thing enabled.
 To enable it follow [this guide](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).

 After going through the guide above, you can enter the command below to see if things are working